ajavamind/A3DCamera/README.md

 A list of commands screenshot with the "H" help key from a wireless keyboard:

-## Usage Hints
+## Usage
+1. I discovered my camera lens vertical alignment is only off by 1 pixels so that live free-viewing is possible without eye strain for me.
+But the camera can not be too close to the subject.
+2. The best camera distance to your subject should be about 1.5 meters based on the tablet's 50mm camera lens interaxial separation.
+This distance is based on formula calculations to derive the average best 3D viewing experience.
+3. Synchronization of the camera lens shutters is not known.
+The shutter speed is automatically set by the camera so motion blur is possible.
+4. I like to use a Bluetooth remote controller to take photos instead of pressing button keys on the camera.
+The XBP requires pairing with Bluetooth remote controller, keyboard or mouse.
-1. To pause the app without using the BACK key, use HOME key or swipe from the right edge to the left, to show the navigation bar.
+5. To pause the app without using the BACK key, use HOME key or swipe from the right edge to the left, to show the navigation bar.
 Restart the app by pressing the app icon.
-2. To use the navigation bar press the box or circle to exit (however neither will close the app, unless you swipe it off or clear/close all apps).
+6. To use the navigation bar press the box or circle to exit (however neither will close the app, unless you swipe it off or clear/close all apps).

 ## Hardware Isssues
 1. The XReal BP camera will time out at a maximum of 15 minutes ( Settings->screen timeout).